Next symposium topic

 Online TBC

-The inequitable distribution of resources has long been problematic.
-Do governments or the privileged have any duty to ensure nourishment for all?
-Inspiration might come from past attempts by communities, states, or empires to meet their peoples’ needs, ranging from the organized importation of grain into the ancient Mediterranean, eventually leading to the annona, to the calamitous case of Mao Zedong’s Great Leap Forward.
-Between such extremes are the Enclosure Acts that upended the traditional sharing of resources: the tragedy of the commons, externalization of costs, and Malthusian theories continue to influence debates on food systems.
-Food support programs, whether charitable or governmental, ask us to consider what the scope of our responsibilities to our fellow humans might be on both theoretical and practical levels.
+Those economic resources have often been distributed inequitably.
+Proposals might examine past attempts by communities, states, or empires to meet people’s needs, ranging from the organized importation of grain into the ancient Mediterranean, to the English Enclosure Acts, to Mao Zedong’s calamitous Great Leap Forward.
+The tragedy of the commons, externalization of costs, and neo-Malthusian theories continue to influence debates on food systems.
+As food support programs have come under attack, proposers could think of how social justice demands might be met.

-We welcome all to suggest ways of addressing these and other dimensions of Poverty Food.
+We welcome everyone to submit proposals addressing these and other dimensions of Poverty Food.

 Propose a paper